JaneliaSciComp/jacs-storage/README.md

 ./gradlew integrationTest
 ```

-If you want to use a different test database than the one running locally on your development machine you can create a configuration file,
+If you want to use a different test database than the development MongoDB instance you can create a configuration file,
-as explained above, in which you override the database connection settings and then use JACSSTORAGE_CONFIG_TEST environment variable to point to it, eg.,
+as explained above, in which you override the database connection settings and then use JACSSTORAGE_CONFIG_TEST
+environment variable to point to it, eg.,
 ```
 JACSSTORAGE_CONFIG_TEST=/my/prefered/location/for/dev/my-config-test.properties ./gradlew clean build installDist
 ```